AaronDayrit/AaronDayrit/README.md

 Hello, universe.
 I'm Aaron Dayrit, a Winnipeg-based IT student.

-I'm a web developer who is passionate about creating beautiful and useful websites.
+I'm a web developer who is passionate about design and innovation.
 I also enjoy educating and assisting others in developing innovative interactive applications.
 Most of all, I love the game of challenge every time it crosses my path.

 JavaScript,, C#, Java, CSS, HTML are among the programming languages I've worked with.
 Do you want to learn more?
 Get in touch with me.
 I eagerly await your response.